Special Notice for Existing Passive Residents

 Point No 2:-

-Once on the register you need to register as fiscal and submit the annual tax return, for THREE years whether zero return or otherwise.
+If your property is on the register (i.e. purchased after 28/02/2024) you need to register as fiscal and submit the annual tax return, for THREE years whether zero return or otherwise.
 After 3 years the property can be removed from the foreign register but you will need henceforth to file an annual return, whether zero or not.
+The property acquisition date then becomes the starting date for CGT residential sliding scale to zero over the 15 year period.

-In the year you decide to sell the property not only must you prove fiscal with a tax certificate; BUT note that they will NOT issue one unless you can physically prove 183 days in Andorra in the year of sale.
+In the year you decide to sell the property not only must you prove fiscal residency with a tax certificate, but also prove your physical presence here for 183 days; But note that they will NOT issue the required fiscal certificate unless you can physically prove 183 days in Andorra in the year of sale.
 We are told that utility bills, mobile calls, etc will NOT be accepted as evidence, and that as its stands ONLY bank statements and credit/ debit card records will suffice.

 Point No 4:-

 It is unclear yet whether a general request for a fiscal certificate will continue to be entertained for passive residents and this applies to ALL existing passive residents.
-For example if your bank in the EU asks for a fiscal certificate which historically they have issued, they MAY now just ask (assuming you have filed the annual tax return) for proof you are or have been here.
+For example if your bank outside Andorra asks for proof of tax residency in Andorra specifically with a fiscal certificate which historically they have issued, they MAY now just ask (assuming you have filed the annual tax return) for proof you are or have been here for those 183 days in the year in question.
 I must stress that this is extremely unlikely given the potential workload and purpose of the certificate, none the less the risk is there no matter how slight.

 Point No 5:-

-The current requirement is to show you have been here for 183 days and paid tax in the year of sale.
-The question then remains, what happens if a sale takes place in April 2026 ( for example) by a passive resident who has paid tax etc but who is leaving Andorra when he sells the property?
-As is stands if he cannot show fiscal residency and physical presence in the year of sale he will be treated as a non resident for this transaction and face FULL CGT.
+The current requirement now to avoid CGT on property is to show you have been here for 183 days and paid tax in the year of sale.
+The question then remains, what happens if a sale takes place in April 2026 ( for example) by a passive resident who has for years submitted tax returns and even paid tax etc but who is leaving Andorra when he sells the property?
+As is stands if he would not be able to prove fiscal residency or physical presence of 183 days in the year of sale; SO, will he be treated as a non resident for this transaction and face FULL CGT ?
+As it stands, the answer is yes he would be a non resident in the year of sale ( back to 25% CGT).
+The logical plan then in in point no, 6 !

 Point No 6:-